Table of Contents

 - Records from the 2000 collecting season added to the database.

-- New county records from the database are published (Daniel and Edmond 2000).
+- New county records from the database are published (Daniel and Edmond 2000) in the 2000 newsletter.

 - January 2001